 Dry spice rub

 I guarantee it will lick any commercial concoction you may have been buying!
+Mine is overlaid with our beloved Moroccan flavors: oregano, cumin, paprika, turmeric, cilantro.

 Please don’t recoil at the size of this recipe.
 Of course you can divide it, but please don’t.
 Just taste my dry spice rub roast chicken!
 Or my dry spice rub roast turkey or roast anything.
 You’ll be glad you have plenty on hand, hence my recommendation to make a full batch!

 I always notice this with great satisfaction: Children absolutely love dry spice rub roast chicken, so there’s an added incentive for larger batches!
 I even love to serve the mix in a bowl, for sprinkling over bread rubbed with olive oil.
 It’s the best, with all the funky and spicy layers of flavors!
-Once you whip out this mix, the rest of your recipe is a piece of cake
+Once you whip out this mix, the rest of your recipe is a piece of cake.

-No added salt anywhere in my dry spice rub
+No added salt anywhere

-Salt.
 As in: NO SALT.
 My dry spice rub has no salt whatsoever, so feel free to use it liberally with kosher meat and poultry, or if you are limiting your sodium intake.
 It will make everything more delicious!
 You are likely using the mix in Kosher meat and poultry: Goodness knows it has plenty of salt and then some, so I beg you.

 Have a heart with low-sodium diners, the gesture will not escape them.
 Why pay for salt in a dry spice mixture, since it’s the easiest thing to throw in your own plate? and the cheapest?